 Mary L. Chang

 Hello!
-I'm Mary, and I imagine you are here because our paths have crossed in some way, either scientifically or musically.
+I'm Mary, and I imagine you are here because our paths have crossed in some way, either musically or scientifically.
 Here are some bits about my life and how I got to where I am today.

 I trained as a molecular biologist at university and graduated with honors from the University of Maryland with a degree in biology (specialization of cell and molecular biology and genetics).
-Even though my days at the lab bench / Drosophila (fruit flies) are behind me, I'm still what you call a boffin when it comes to anything geeky or scientific.
+Even though my days at the lab bench / Drosophila (fruit flies) are long behind me, I'm still what you call a boffin when it comes to anything geeky or scientific.
 I still hard code HTML.
 By hand.
 I am also an accredited Editor with the Board of Editors of the Life Sciences, a measure of my editorial proficiency in clinical and basic science writing.

 Music writing and promotion

-But music was always my first love.
+Music was always my first love.
 I started taking piano lessons at age 3, and while I don't play (much) anymore I can still pick out melodies from days gone by and have an exceptional memory of songs and lyrics.
 I sang in school choir (lead alto) for as long as I can remember.
 My high school choir teacher cried when I told her I would be majoring in biology, not voice or piano, in university.
 That was a tough moment, but needs must sometimes, and it was imperative at the time that I get a "normal" job.